TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

 # app/config/services.yml
 services:
     _defaults:
-        autowired: true # all services in this config are now autowired
+        autowire: true # all services in this config are now autowired

     some_service:
         class: App\SomeService